MicrosoftDocs/sql-docs/docs/t-sql/statements/delete-transact-sql.md

  Use the @@ROWCOUNT function to return the number of deleted rows to the client application.
 For more information, see [@@ROWCOUNT &#40;Transact-SQL&#41;](../../t-sql/functions/rowcount-transact-sql.md).

 ## Error Handling
- You can implement error handling for the DELETE statement by specifying the statement in a TRY…CATCH construct.
+ You can implement error handling for the DELETE statement by specifying the statement in a TRY...CATCH construct.

  The DELETE statement may fail if it violates a trigger or tries to remove a row referenced by data in another table with a FOREIGN KEY constraint.
 If the DELETE removes multiple rows, and any one of the removed rows violates a trigger or constraint, the statement is canceled, an error is returned, and no rows are removed.